 There is little you can do to control the mosquito population in parks, camping sites, or local recreation areas, but that isn’t the case once you get home.
 First and foremost, you have to keep your surroundings clean to avoid creating mosquito habitats.
 Follow Mosquito Squads 7Ts of Mosquito Control to remove excess water and debris from around your home.
 And when you come to that final T: Treat… call Mosquito Squad.

 Our mosquito barrier spray treatment will eliminate existing mosquitoes and continues to work for up to three weeks.
 West Nile Virus has made itself known yet again this year in St. Louis, and we all have to do our part to avoid it.
 Let us help you lower your chances of sickness by avoiding the mosquitoes.
 Professional mosquito control is your best precaution and your easiest.
-Call Mosquito Squad of West St. Louis today, and we get you a free estimate for season-long protection.
+Call Mosquito Squad of West St. Louis today, and we get you a free estimate for proactive protection throughout the season.